A young woman I coached struggled with knee injuries and is currently playing college soccer without a full ACL.

 An ACL tear is an unfortunately common injury in soccer players.
 However, there are many different ways that ACL tears happen.
 In soccer, some of the most common causes of an ACL tear include:

 - Landing awkwardly/ off-balance from a jump

 - Abrupt stopping

 - Direct contact (often a kick) to the outside of the knee while the foot is planted

-Essentially, any activity that applies force to the outside of the knee while twisting the knee may cause an ACL tear.
+Any activity that applies force to the outside of the knee while twisting the knee may cause an ACL tear.

-Partial vs Complete ACL Tear
+Partial vs. Complete ACL Tear